marko-singularity/elixir_weekend/ElixirWeekend/ClientApp/README.md

 >Note: To use a different preprocessor, replace `build-css` and `watch-css` commands according to your preprocessor’s documentation.

-Now you can rename `src/App.css` to `src/App.scss` and run `npm run watch-css`.
-The watcher will find every Sass file in `src` subdirectories, and create a corresponding CSS file next to it, in our case overwriting `src/App.css`.
-Since `src/App.js` still imports `src/App.css`, the styles become a part of your application.
-You can now edit `src/App.scss`, and `src/App.css` will be regenerated.
+Now you can rename `src/p.css` to `src/p.scss` and run `npm run watch-css`.
+The watcher will find every Sass file in `src` subdirectories, and create a corresponding CSS file next to it, in our case overwriting `src/p.css`.
+Since `src/p.js` still imports `src/p.css`, the styles become a part of your plication.
+You can now edit `src/p.scss`, and `src/p.css` will be regenerated.

 To share variables between Sass files, you can use Sass imports.
-For example, `src/App.scss` and other component style files could include `@import "./shared.scss";` with variable definitions.
+For example, `src/p.scss` and other component style files could include `@import "./shared.scss";` with variable definitions.

 To enable importing files without using relative paths, you can add the  `--include-path` option to the command in `package.json`.